lespicker/jekyll-bootstrap/_posts/2012-02-11-ansel-adams.md

 After he left, I went back to my photography, unaware that Bob took a photo of me taking photos.
 Well, Bob wrote to me today and here's what he said:

-<em><span style="font-family: Times; line-height: normal; font-size: small;">"I met you at the Nevada Valley of Fire state park in mid November.
-I saw </span><span style="font-family: Helvetica; line-height: normal; font-size: x-small;">you patiently waiting to take a picture through a circular hole in the </span><span style="font-family: Helvetica; line-height: normal; font-size: x-small;">sandstone.
-I thought at a distance you looked remarkably like Ansel Adams </span><span style="font-family: Helvetica; line-height: normal; font-size: x-small;">resurrected, to which you replied that you well might be!
-I have a picture </span><span style="font-family: Helvetica; line-height: normal; font-size: x-small;">of you that I would like to share with you."</span></em>
+<em>"I met you at the Nevada Valley of Fire state park in mid November.
+I saw you patiently waiting to take a picture through a circular hole in the sandstone.
+I thought at a distance you looked remarkably like Ansel Adams resurrected, to which you replied that you well might be!
+I have a picture of you that I would like to share with you."</em>

 Bob, I'd like to publicly thank you.
 What a nice thing to do!